weareblahs/bus/README.md

 # Where can I see this project?

-Currently in beta - which can be accessed via [https://bqm.vercel.app](https://bqm.vercel.app).
+Currently in beta - which can be accessed via [https://b.ntyx.dev](https://b.ntyx.dev).
+Alternatively, you can also access the web app via [https://bqm.vercel.app](https://bqm.vercel.app).

 # Credits